Solar Market Insight Report 2017 Q2

 The quarterly SEIA/GTM Research U.S. Solar Market Insight™ report shows the major trends in the U.S. solar industry.
 Learn more about the U.S. Solar Market Insight Report.

 When accounting for all projects (both distributed and centralized), solar continues to drive a growing portion of new electric generating capacity additions.
-Last year, solar exceeded natural-gas capacity additions for the first time on an annual basis.
-Building off that momentum, solar accounted for 64% of all new electric generating capacity installed in the U.S. in Q1 2016, ranking as the largest driver of capacity additions across all fuel types.
+Last year, solar ranked as the No. 1 source of new capacity additions, largely due to the double-digit-gigawatt wave of utility PV installations that came on-line amidst prior uncertainty over the extension of the 30% federal Investment Tax Credit.
+Building off that momentum, solar accounted for 30% of all new electric generating capacity installed in the U.S. in Q1 2017, ranking as the second-largest driver of capacity additions across all fuel types.